carbon-design-system/design-system-website/src/content/components/tabs/usage.md

 ### Text

-Each Tab title describes its content and sets user expectations.
-Titles are concise and use one to two words maximum.
+Each Tab label describes its content and sets user expectations.
+Labels are concise and use one to two words maximum.
 Keep in mind that at mobile widths, the character length of a title will impact the experience.
-Icons are not permitted in the Tab titles.
+Icons are not permitted in Tab labels.

 ### Number of tabs